 The Psychology of a Claim (Part I)

 After a major loss, most people experience many of the same emotions they would expect were it a death in the family instead.
-They feel a sense of disbelief, denial, fear, anger, resignation and depression.
-Yet in all their emotions, they never count on one thing that frequently happens; “psychological warfare” waged upon them by their insurance company.
+They feel a sense of disbelief, denial, fear, anger, resignation, and depression.
+In all their emotions, they never count on one thing that frequently happens; “psychological warfare” waged upon them by their insurance company.

-As a Tennessee public adjuster I advise my clients that their insurance company studies statistics on everything.
+As a Tennessee public adjuster, I advise my clients that their insurance company studies statistics on everything.
 Statistics on how long it takes someone to call after an auto accident to how likely a person is to die based on their personal habits.
-In other words, they study people’s behavior and then they use that knowledge to psychologically manage their response to each type of claim.
+In other words, they study people’s behavior, and then they use that knowledge to manage their response to each type of claim psychologically.

 So, how does this adjuster save the insurance company money?
-He will interview you, your son and anyone else relevant to the loss.
+He will interview you, your son, and anyone else relevant to the loss.
 He will question you about possible motives you might have had to want a fire like that to happen.
-He will make sure you had no possible motive to want a fire like that to happen.
+He will make sure you had no conceivable motivation to want a fire like that to happen.
 It will feel a lot like you are being investigated for arson or insurance fraud.
-(Remember, his job is to first make sure that a claim is legitimate and I have no argument with that but there is a limit to that kind of approach).
-You also need to realize that even though your son didn’t do it on purpose you will, naturally, have a sense of remorse about the negligence that caused the accident.
+(Remember, his job is first to make sure that a claim is legitimate and I have no argument with that, but there is a limit to that kind of approach).
+You also need to realize that even though your son didn’t do it on purpose, you will, naturally, have a sense of remorse about the negligence that caused the accident.
 If the insurance adjuster can cause you to feel any insecurity or additional guilt about the claim, he has taken you one step closer to getting you to accept something less than a full settlement.
 Why?
 Because you are in a weakened state of mind and less able to resist this kind of tactic.

-If I can offer you any advice in how to keep your insurance company from manipulating your emotions it would be this:
+If I can offer you any advice on how to keep your insurance company from manipulating your emotions, it would be this:

 - Get the full benefits of what your premiums paid for.
 You’ve lived up to your end of the deal now it’s time for them to live up to theirs.
 So don’t allow any insurance adjuster to make you feel guilty about your loss.
 Get everything you’re entitled to and don’t allow them to psychologically intimidate or pressure you to accept anything less.